 Machinery, tools, and utilities’ hardware (solar panels, wind turbines, geysers, toilets, etc.) needn’t be expensive.
 Check out second-hand tools and heavy machinery rental rates.

 Research alternative energy, water pumps, tanks, water purification, and sewage options.
 With the right knowledge about these vital components of your off grid strategy, you’ll choose the right equipment at the best price.

 Budget for ‘hired help’.
-You never know when you’ll need an expert to assist on a particular aspect of the build or simply a few extra hands on-site to lift or swing a shovel and hammer.
+You never know when you’ll need an expert to assist on a particular aspect of the build or simply a few extra hands on-site to lift or swing a

 Budget for the erection of a site office and yard.
 You will want to live onsite to be as cost and energy-efficient as possible.
 Think CAMPING!